Connect with us

 An image showcasing the evolutionary journey of biomass as a renewable energy source

-I’ve delved into the origins of biomass, uncovering its potential as a renewable energy source.
-From agricultural and forestry wastes to municipal solid waste and untapped resources like wood waste and algae, biomass presents a wide array of possibilities.
+I’ve explored the beginnings of biomass, discovering its potential as an alternative source of renewable energy.
+Ranging from waste produced in agriculture and forestry to municipal solid waste and yet-to-be-utilized resources such as wood leftovers and algae, biomass offers a broad spectrum of opportunities.

 Through processes like combustion, gasification, and pyrolysis, biomass can be converted into fuels, chemicals, and electricity.
 But what about the cost and environmental impact?